jakobhaervig/openfoam-installer/README.md

 ## Step 4: Test OpenFOAM installation by running a tutorial
 After having completed the previous steps, we are now ready to test the installation.
 Again, open a Ubuntu (WSL) terminal (Ubuntu App) and enter the following:

 **4a)** Source OpenFOAM.
-If you installed the lastest version of OpenFOAM, simply type
+If you installed the latest version of OpenFOAM (from openfoam.com) installed, simply type
 ```
-of
+of com
 ```
 If you get an output like the following, OpenFOAM has been sourced correctly and you are now ready to start doing simulations: